imneme/z80run/README.md

 - `--watch addr` - Watch byte at address
 - `--watch-word addr` - Watch 16-bit word
 - `--watch-long addr` - Watch 32-bit value
-- `--watch-range start-end` - Watch range of memory
+- `--watch-range start-end` - Watch range of memory.

 All addresses can be specified as hex values or symbols (with optional +/- offsets).